- Two-year courses

 - Good scientific and clinical practice

-Specialisms and routes are subject to placement availability and will be discussed upon application.
+Routes are subject to NHS/Placement availability and will be discussed upon application.

-This Technical Qualification is assessed via synoptic assignment work, work placement, examination and an employer-set project.
+This Technical Qualification is assessed via synoptic assignment work, work placement, examinations and an employer-set project.
 Learners are also required to successfully achieve a distinction/merit/pass grade in the occupational specialism component.

-5 GCSE's at grade 4-9 (C or above) to include English, Maths and Science.
+5 GCSE's at grade 4 to include English, maths and science.

 After Your Course